-This study carried out about the comparative study of the changing mode of transportation.
-Battery operated auto-rickshaws are newly introduced vehicle in city areas and took the place of rickshaw because of cheap cost and comfort.
-We selected Rajshahi City Corporation (RCC) as a sample area, because there are huge rickshaws and auto-rickshaws used for daily travelling.
-This study based on primary data and tried to show the socio-economic conditions which ultimately influence the income of auto-rickshaw drivers and rickshaw pullers.
-Here, linear regression model is used to estimate the income determinants and in case of auto-rickshaw opportunity cost, family member, and other cost have significant impact on income where ownership, age, education of auto-rickshaw drivers have insignificant impact.
-While in the case of rickshaw other cost and family member have positive and significant effect on income.
-But education, ownership of vehicle and opportunity cost have found insignificant here.
-To increase the income of auto drivers as well as rickshaw pullers, number of rickshaw and auto-rickshaw must be limited in city area and ensure that the vehicles have licence issued by proper authority.
+Abstract: This paper presents findings of a comparative study of the changing mode of transportation in a selected city area in Bangladesh.
+Battery operated auto-rickshaws are a newly introduced vehicle in city areas and took the place of rickshaw because of cheap cost and comfort.
+We selected Rajshahi City Corporation (RCC) as a sample area, because rickshaws and auto-rickshaws are widely used for daily travelling.
+Based on primary data, this study tried to show the socio-economic conditions, which ultimately influence the income of auto-rickshaw drivers and rickshaw pullers.
+Here, linear regression model is used to estimate the income determinants.
+In case of auto-rickshaw opportunity cost, family member, and other costs have significant impact on income while ownership, age, education of auto-rickshaw drivers have insignificant impact.
+In the case of rickshaw other costs and family members have positive and significant effect on income, but education, ownership of vehicle and opportunity cost have been found insignificant here.
+To increase the income of auto drivers as well as rickshaw pullers, the number of rickshaw and autorickshaw must be limited in city area and the vehicles should have licence issued by proper authority.

-I. Introduction
+1. Introduction

 Economic development and transportation are closely related.
-Transport is important because it carries not only passengers but also enables trade among people, which is essential for the development of civilizations.
+Transport is important because it carries not only passengers but also enables trade among people, which is essential for the development of civilization.
 Transport or transportation is the movement of people and goods from one place to another.
-Mode of transport is a term used to distinguish substantially different ways to perform transport.
+Mode of transport is a term used to distinguish substantially between different types of transport.
 The most dominant modes of transport are aviation, land transport (which includes rail and road) and water transport.
-Other modes also exit, including pipelines, cable transport and space transport in the different countries of the world.
-Three types of transport are popular in Bangladesh where most of the people are used road transport for their daily travelling and transporting goods.
-Vehicles travelling on road and rail networks include trains, buses, trucks, car, automobiles, rickshaws, auto-rickshaws, bicycles, etc.
+Other modes also exit, including pipelines, cable transport and space transport in different countries of the world.
+Three types of transport are popular in Bangladesh where most of the people use road transport for their daily travelling and transporting goods.
+Vehicles travelling on road and rail networks include trains, buses, trucks, car, automobiles, rickshaws, autorickshaws, bicycles, etc.